spa46/spa46.github.io/content/old_posts/C++/2016-11-21-Mobile-Ionic Framework.md

 		if this is unable to install, try this: sudo npm install -g ios-deploy --unsafe-perm=true

-First of all, tried OS X (Yosemite) installation on virtual machine, but was unstable (hang while booting and etc).
-Therefore, for second, "El Capitan" was installed; however, after few hours of using it, it has been realized that running both Android and IOS on OS X on top of virtual machine is difficult.
-Therefore, it is recommended to have Macbook pro for mobile and web development.
+First of all, tried OS X (Yosemite) installation on a virtual machine, but was unstable (hang while booting, etc).
+Therefore, for the second, "El Capitan" was installed; however, after few hours of using it, it has been realized that running both Android and IOS on OS X on top of the virtual machine is difficult.
+Therefore, it is recommended to have a Macbook pro for mobile and web development.

 # El Capitan Installation reference for Virtual box